ibm-cloud-docs/ssl-certificates/renew-ssl-certificate.md

 ## Next Steps

-After requesting an SSL certificate's renewal, {{site.data.keyword.BluSoftlayer_notm}} forwards the request to the certificate Authority in order to complete the website verification required for renewal.
-Upon renewal of the certificate, the new expiration date will appear in the Expires field.
+After requesting an SSL certificate's renewal, {{site.data.keyword.BluSoftlayer_notm}} forwards the request to the certificate authority in order to complete the website verification required for renewal.
+Upon renewal of the certificate, the new expiration date appears in the Expires field.